 The difference between Events and Incidents is that incidents have more gametext, no lore, and are much harder to nullify.
-Likewise, the difference between Incidents and Objectives is their conceptual purpose; they are otherwise used in exactly the same manner.
+Likewise, the difference between Incidents and Objectives is the concept they represent; they are otherwise used in exactly the same manner.

-The reason there are three such similar card types is because Decipher launched the game with Events, but, over the years, discovered that the Events gametext box was not big enough for some of the cards they wanted to design.
+The "real" reason there are three such similar card types is because Decipher launched the game with Events, but, over the years, discovered that the Events gametext box was not big enough for some of the cards they wanted to design.
 Incidents are also used in lieu of Events to avoid interacting with certain cards (such as Quinn).